knpuniversity/guard-tutorial/knpu/failure-handling.md

 response.

 If you extend certain authenticators - like `AbstractFormLoginAuthenticator` - then this method is filled in for you automatically.
-But you can feel free to override it and customize:
+But you can feel free to override it and customize.

 ## Sending back JSON for AJAX